bbosatonny12/govready-q/README.md

 	./deploy.sh

+This will:

+* Make a fresh clone of the Q source code into `src` (see the script for which branch is used)
+* Installs and configures the Cloud Foundry command-line client (CLI), on first run.
+* Fetches remote vendor resources that are required to build the app container.
-This will deploy to the `GovReady` organization `dev` space as the app `govready-q`.
+* Pushes everything to the `GovReady` organization `dev` space as the app `govready-q`, first by creating a new app and, on success, swapping the old app and the new app and then killing the routes for the old app.

-The deploy process installs and runs the Cloud Foundry command-line client, it fetches remote vendor resources (which must be fetched locally prior to upload to PWS), and then it activates a zero-downtime deployment which adds a second instance with new source code, causing load-balancing across old and new code, and then removes the old PWS app running the last deployment.
+# Continuous Integration

+The `circle.yml` file can be used with CircleCI to execute a deployment (as above) each time this repository is updated, or via a Rebuild on CircleCI.
+CircleCI should be set up with the environment variables `PWS_USER` and `PWS_PASS` that hold the credentials for Pivotal Web Services.

 # Notes